-Join us for our next Climate Reality Leadership Corps training.
+Join us for our next Climate Reality Leadership Corps training

-There, you'll learn from former US Vice President Al Gore and renowned climate scientists and communicators about what’s happening to our planet and how you can use social media, powerful storytelling, and personal outreach to inspire audiences to take action.
+From April 14-16, 2020, we'll be in San Antonio, Texas to train a new class of incredible everyday activists ready to make climate action happen in their communities.
+At the event, you'll learn from former US Vice President Al Gore and renowned climate scientists and communicators about what’s happening to our planet and how you can use social media, powerful storytelling, and personal outreach to inspire audiences to take action.

 Give us three days.
 We’ll give you the tools to change the world.
 Learn more.

 Before You Go